 H.R.
 609 needs co-sponsors and supporters, and it needs you to tell your Senators and Representatives getting this legislation is important to you and other constituents.

 As a business or M&A broker, you will be explicitly exempted from requirements to register under federal securities law, subject to very realistic conditions and imposing nothing new on you that does not already apply today.
-This requires passing the U. S. House Bill HR686 and the Senate Bill S1010.
+This requires passing the U. S. House Bill H.R.
+609 and a companion Senate Bill.

 As a result of the Great Depression, Congress passed securities laws in 1933 – 1934 establishing the SEC to oversee and regulate the sale of securities.
 The 1933 and 1934 laws had noble intentions.
 An exceedingly complex web of laws, regulations, rules, registrations, court cases and interpretations developed over the next eighty years.

 It was widely, but not universally, accepted until 1985, that transferring control in an operating business was not transferring a security, under the “Sale of Business Doctrine”.
 In 1985, this changed with the Supreme Court Landreth Timber vs. Landreth ruling.
 In essence, the ruling was one of “form trumps substance”, so the transfer of stock was a transfer of a security simply by looking at the definition contained within the Securities Acts.
 The inveterate Sale of Business Doctrine was decommissioned.

 A securities offering requires extensive disclosures and compliances with complex laws.
 This is necessary and appropriate in large transactions when securities are sold to the public.
 When a transaction is not large, it will not support compliance with the securities laws.